moximaxi/weather-api/README.md

 # Weather API
-Small API telling temperature and weather description in city of your choice using FastAPI.
+Small API telling temperature and weather description in location of your choice using FastAPI.

 ### Requirements
 To install required packages use: